anirudhprmar/100-days-of-code/r1-log.md

 ### R1D15
 Done with the backend of the project now just gotta do some tests and work on frontend and then just ship it.

+### R1D16
+Tested backend routes and started with frontend